CodingNomads/flask-webdev/content/s14_user_profiles/s14_p01_profile_info.md

-The app your making is a social app.
+The app you're making is a social app.
 What's more ubiquitous in a social app than user profile pages?
 Not much, so in this section you'll be diving into making a profile pages for users, allowing them to edit their profile, and allowing admins to edit profiles, too.
-In this less, you'll start with the profile page.
+In this lesson, you'll start with the profile page.

 ### Profile Information